sqrl/resume/resume.md

 Work Experience
 ---------------

+Jan 2017 - April 2020
+:   *Senior Software Engineer at [TraceGenomics Inc.](https://tracegenomics.com/)* (Burlingame, Californa)
+     * Designed and implemented the backend pipeline and software stack for analyzing genomic information using parallel computing, reducing compute time from days to minutes.
+     * Advised and mentored the engineering team as the most senior engineer for 3 years.
+     * Optimized cloud computing to save over 70% per month on compute costs.
+     * Acted as the security engineer on the team; deployed security practices and firewall infrastructure, investigated hacking and phishing attempts, managed company accounts.

 May 2015 - Dec 2016
 :   *Software Engineer at [Dropbox](https://www.dropbox.com) in the Data Infrastructure Team* (San Francisco).